 Children with special educations needs and disabilities (SEND), who are eligible for social care support, receive it from Children's services.
 Once you reach 18, you become an adult and support is then provided by social care services designed for adults.
 You can find a "Jargon Buster " explaining what words and phrases used at the bottom of this page.
-If you are a professional working with young people with SEND, visit the Transitions Training Zone for more information.

 Here you can find the meaning of some things you might come across on the Transition Pathway.
 If you want more detailed information about what might happen each year then take a look at the year by year pages.
 If there is anything that you don’t understand you can ask your parents or carers, your teachers or your Connexions Advisor.